What Is Being Taught?

 Does the teaching cater to different learning styles?
 Not everybody receives and processes information in the same manner.
 An experienced teaching staff understands this and presents the material so that everybody in the class can understand it.

 What kind of enrichment does the school offer?
 Are the only lessons learned in the classroom?
-Most boarding schools have many enrichment options, including field trips, exchange visits, junior years abroad, and much more.
+Most boarding schools have many enrichment options, including field trips, exchange visits, junior years abroad, leadership programs, community service initiatives, and much more.

 Research